DavidMiles1925/motion_camera/README.md

 >
 >**`SAVE_DIRECTORY_PATH`**
 >
->> This sets the path o where the videos will be saved.
+>> This sets the path to where the videos will be saved.
 >>- example: "/home/meowth/motion_camera/recordings"
 >>- **NOTE:** that any subdirectories inside of the project folder (such as 'recordings' above) MUST be created before running the program.
 The program will automatically create a directory for the videos recorded during a particular day, however that is the ONLY directory it will create.
 >